Importing item types

 Anatomy of an Item Type Import File

-The Item Type import file defines the Custom Item Types that are part of the Job.
+The Item Type import file defines the Custom Item Types that are part of the project.
 This includes the basic Item Type information (i.e., Item Type Number, Name, Quantity) as well as any Custom Properties you want to import (i.e., Design Length, Design Width, etc.).

-Column Header Required Description
+Column | Header | Required | Description |

-Column 1 (A) Number Always The Item Type Number
+Column 1 (A) | Number | Always | The Item Type Number |

-Column 2 (B) Name Always The Item Type Name
+Column 2 (B) | Name | Always | The Item Type Name |

-Column 3 (C) Quantity Required for Custom Item Types.
-Omit this column for Stock Item Types The Quantity of the Custom Item Type required for the Job
+Column 3 (C) | Quantity | Required for Custom Item Types.
+Omit this column for Generic Item Types | The Quantity of the Custom Item Type required for the Job |

-(NOTE: If an Item Type does not need a Default Process this column can be left blank, but the column must exist, and must have a header)
+Column 4 (D) | Process | Always (NOTE: If an Item Type does not need a Default Process this column can be left blank, but the column must exist, and must have a header) |

-The Default Process for the Item Type
+The Default Process for the Item Type |

-Column 5 and above (E and above) Custom Property Name Optional Custom Property values you want to import with each Item Type
+Column 6 and above (F and above) | Custom Property Name | Optional | Custom Property values you want to import with each Item Type |

 The first row of the file should include the headers shown for defining the Items.
 The second row should include the information to go along with each header item.
 Each corresponding value should be directly under it's header.